How far can bias go? Tracing bias from pretraining data to alignment: Experimental Setup

 \subsubsection{Quantifying (De-)amplification of Bias}

-To investigate the (de-)amplification of gender bias between the pre-training data and model-generated outputs, we follow \citet{zhao-etal-2019-gender}.
-For this, we compare the observed probability of a given occupation being associated with women in the generated documents (\( GP_o \)) with the corresponding probability observed in the pre-training dataset Dolma (\( TS_o \)).
+To examine how gender bias changes between pre-training data and model outputs, we follow \citet{zhao-etal-2019-gender}.
+Specifically, we compare the probability of an occupation being associated with women in generated documents (\( GP_o \)) with the same probability in the pre-training dataset (\( TS_o \)).
+The expected amplification is defined as: